IC3P3/nvim-config/README.md

 ### FAQ

-- What should I do if I already have a pre-existing Neovim configuration?
+- What should I do if I already have a pre-existing neovim configuration?
   - You should back it up and then delete all associated files.
-  - This includes your existing init.lua and the Neovim files in `~/.local` which can be deleted with `rm -rf ~/.local/share/nvim/`
+  - This includes your existing init.lua and the neovim files in `~/.local`
+    > > > > > > > 9a8b499 (Updated Readme to fit fork)
+        which can be deleted with `rm -rf ~/.local/share/nvim/`
 - Can I keep my multiple configuration in parallel?
   - Yes!
 You can use [NVIM_APPNAME](https://neovim.io/doc/user/starting.html#%24NVIM_APPNAME)`=nvim-NAME`
     to maintain multiple configurations.
 For example, you can install the kickstart